Joseph Joffre: Post-command career

 Joffre left a paper arguing for a separate American force, then on 4 May began a week's tour of the eastern US.
-In full view of the press, he waited his turn in a barber's shop in St. Louis for a haircut, visited the hometowns of Abraham Lincoln (Springfield, Illinois) and Ulysses Grant, laid wreaths at the statues of Joan of Arc and Lafayette, and visited West Point.
+In full view of the press, he waited his turn in a barber's shop in St. Louis for a haircut, visited the hometowns of Abraham Lincoln (Springfield, Illinois) and Ulysses Grant, laid wreaths at the statues of Joan of Arc and Lafayette, and visited the United States Military Academy at West Point, New York.
 He returned on 10 May to find that the US authorities agreed with the recommendations in his paper.
-The 1st US Infantry Division, mainly regulars, was to be sent at the start of June.
-On the last day of his visit to Washington, Newton D. Baker, the secretary of war, introduced him to General John J. Pershing, just selected to command the American Expeditionary Forces (AEF).
+The US 1st Infantry Division, made up largely of Regular soldiers, was to be sent at the start of June.
+On the last day of his visit to Washington, Newton D. Baker, the secretary of war, introduced him to Major General John J. Pershing, who had just selected to command the American Expeditionary Forces (AEF) destined to fight in France.
 Joffre told him that "he can always count on me for anything in my power."

 On 13 June Pershing, who had landed at Boulogne that morning, met Joffre, Paul Painlevé (war minister), Viviani and Foch (chief of staff) in Paris.
 Joffre recommended that an American unit be rushed to France to show the flag.
-2nd Battalion, 16th Infantry Regiment was sent, and was reviewed by Joffre and President Poincaré as it marched up the Champs-Élysées on 4 July.
-Pershing rejected Painlevé's suggestion that Joffre head the liaison group of French officers who were helping to set up his supply lines; Pershing insisted on using the Atlantic ports of Brest, St Nazaire and Rochefort.
+The 2nd Battalion, 16th Infantry Regiment, 1st Division, was sent, and was reviewed by Joffre and President Poincaré as it marched up the Champs-Élysées on 4 July.
+Pershing rejected Painlevé's suggestion that Joffre head the liaison group of French officers who were helping to set up his supply lines; the American commander insisted on using the Atlantic ports of Brest, St Nazaire and Rochefort.

 Joffre became leader of the Supreme War Council in 1918.
 That same year, he was elected to the American Philosophical Society.

+Joffre during a visit to the Val Fella Valley, Italy.

 When he retired in 1919, he was made a member of the Académie française and an International Honorary Member of the American Academy of Arts and Sciences.
 In 1920 he presided over the Jocs Florals in Barcelona, a Catalan literary certamen (he was born in French Catalonia and his mother tongue was Catalan).

 In 1922 he was welcomed in Broadway, New York with a ticker-tape parade, a few months after Ferdinand Foch, the Supreme Allied Commander during World War I.